Usansolo

-Usansolo is a neighbourhood located in the east side of Galdakao (Biscay) in Spain, 2 km away from the town center.
+Usansolo is a municipality located to the east of Galdakao (Biscay) in Spain, 2 km from the centre of the neighbouring town.
 With few baserris, its population began rising after the railway station was built in the 19th century, when flats started being built.
-It has 3,696 inhabitants as of 2005.
-Due to its distance from the town center, there have been some initiatives to make it independent.
+It has 4570 inhabitants as of 2023.
+Due to its distance from the center of Galdakao, proposals to make it an independent town gathered momentum, until its independence was confirmed on 28 December 2023.
 Usansolo is home to a Bridgestone tire cord plant.